 For the penetration, the ratio ηi of the penetration depth to the sheet thickness is specified in the χMCF file.

-This is computed by , where variable i is specifying the weld index and variable j is defined by the sheet index of the welded sheet related to the weld. (αj in case of a corner weld equals 90° and therefore sinαj=1.)
+This is computed by , where variable i is specifying the weld index and variable j is defined by the sheet index of the welded sheet related to the weld (αj in case of a corner weld equals 90° and therefore sinαj=1).

 In the χMCF file, the following parameters can be specified (see Table 97):

-Table 97 — Parameters of Double Corner Weld per <weld_position/> (w.p.)
+Table 97 — Parameters of double corner weld per <weld_position/> (w.p.)